algorithm-archivists/algorithm-archive/contents/metropolis_hastings/metropolis_hastings.md

-# Metropolis-Hastings Algorithm
+# Metropolis Algorithm

-We saw how [Monte Carlo Integration](../monte_carlo_integration/monte_carlo_integration.html) uses random numbers to approximate the area of pretty much any shape we choose.
-The Metropolis-Hastings algorithm is a slightly more advanced Monte Carlo method which uses random numbers to approximate a probability distribution.
+The [Monte Carlo Integration](../monte_carlo_integration/monte_carlo_integration.html) method uses random numbers to approximate the area of pretty much any shape we choose.
+The Metropolis algorithm is a slightly more advanced Monte Carlo method which uses random numbers to approximate a probability distribution.
 What's really powerful about this approach is that you don't need to know the probability function itself - you just need a function which is _proportional_ to it.

 Why is this helpful?
 Well, we often have probability functions of the following form: